naushad1979/BIBFAssignment/README.md

  3. Get the JWT secured token with URL http://localhost:5002/Identity/GetToken?userName=admin this token will be needed for ProductAPI secured communication.

  4. The endpoint for creating a new product is http://localhost:7050/Product/Create and to access this endpoint, do the following steps

    4.1 Install the Postman client.
    4.2 Create New collection named as ProductAPI.
-   4.3 Create New request named as CreateProduct with type as POST, URL http://localhost:7050/Product/Create 4.4 under Body tab place the payload to create new Product.
+   4.3 Create New request named as CreateProduct with The Method type as POST, URL http://localhost:7050/Product/Create 4.4 under Body tab place the payload to create new Product.
 Select Raw from Radio button and select Json.
 The sample paylod is.
           {
             "name": "Cricket Bat",